Operator algebras generated by left invertibles: Abstract

 \section{Abstract}

 Operator algebras generated by partial isometries and their adjoints form the basis for some of the most well studied classes of C*-algebras.
-Representations of such algebras encode the dynamics of orthonormal sets in a Hilbert space.
-We instigate a research program on concrete operator algebras that model the dynamics of Hilbert space frames.

 The primary object of this paper is the norm-closed operator algebra generated by a left invertible $T$ together with its Moore-Penrose inverse $T^\dagger$.
 We denote this algebra by $\A_T$.
 In the isometric case, $T^\dagger = T^*$ and $\A_T$ is a representation of the Toeplitz algebra.
 Of particular interest is the case when $T$ satisfies a non-degeneracy condition called analytic.
 We show that $T$ is analytic if and only if $T^*$ is Cowen-Douglas.
 When $T$ is analytic with Fredholm index $-1$, the algebra $\A_T$ contains the compact operators, and any two such algebras are boundedly isomorphic if and only if they are similar.